-Week #03 - Can you coach effort?
+Round #03 - Can you coach effort?

 “The strongest steel is forged in the hottest furnace.”

-Few coaches understand this better than Damien Hardwick.
-It is his natural state, further embedded through three premierships at Richmond – perhaps the AFL's most intense cauldron of expectation.
-Now at Gold Coast, he's applying this mindset to a group anchored by players like Matt Rowell, whose very presence defines what effort looks like.
+Now at Gold Coast, he’s applying this mindset to a group anchored by players like Matt Rowell, whose very presence defines what effort looks like.

 When examining elite performance environments, the question of whether effort can be coached emerges constantly.
 I firmly believe it can, but not in the shouting, red-faced, vein-popping 'try harder' cliché so often expected.
 The process is far more nuanced.